morristech/developer.sketchapp.com/pages/index.md

 We created a small tool-chain which makes it very easy to create a new plugin.
 It is great for [starting out](/guides/first-plugin) and you can also find existing plugin [examples](/examples/).

 Extensions can be written in JavaScript.
-Sketch offers a small .
+Sketch offers a small REPL-like console in which you can experiment with its API before diving into building your plugin.

 <!--